LeGrimoire/roleplayingcards/README.md

 ## FAQ

-- What browsers are supported?
+- What browsers are supported ?
-  - This poject uses ES6 features like `import` and `class`, therefore it's not supported by all browsers.
+  - This poject uses ES6 features therefore it's not supported by all browsers.
 It works on Chrome 73+ and the list of supported browsers will be updated later.
+- But then, why do you use such features !?
+Portability first !
+  - Because they are great and this project was designed for my personal uses at first.
+If other browsers don't start supporting those, i may look into solutions like Babel (but don't expect it for now).
-- What is an .rpc file ?
+- What is a .rpc file ?
   - A json which contains several decks and their settings.
 - Cards are generated without icons and background colors, what's wrong?
   - Enable printing backround images in your browser print dialog.
-- I can't find an icon that I've seen on [game-icons.net](https://game-icons.net), where is it?
+- I can't find an icon that I've seen on [game-icons.net](https://game-icons.net), where is it ?
-  - See the section "updating icons" below.
+  - See the section [updating icons](#updating-icons) below.
-- The layout of the cards is broken (e.g., cards are placed outside the page), what's wrong?
+- The layout of the cards is broken (e.g., cards are placed outside the page), what's wrong ?
   - Check your page size, card size, and cards/page settings.
 If you ask the generator to place 4x4 poker-sized cards on a A4 paper, they won't fit and they will overflow the page.

 ## Setup